Tineco A10 Review

 Upon opening the box, I thought that Tineco did an outstanding job with the packaging.

-All components are in separate, corrugated cardboard boxes, each with an individual plastic packaging.
+All components are packaged in separate, corrugated cardboard boxes, each with its own individual plastic packaging.

 In terms of design, the Tineco A10 looks very much like the Dyson V8.
 Both have the same trigger switch, detachable wand, and interchangeable tools.